undergrad-partner-school

 Aside from its academic strengths, the vibrant campus life at the University of Minnesota is an integral part of the student experience.
 The university boasts over 800 student organizations, ranging from cultural and ethnic groups to academic and professional associations, providing students with ample opportunities for personal growth, leadership development, and social engagement.
 The campus is also home to exceptional athletic programs, with the Golden Gophers competing in the NCAA Division I. In addition, the university's location in the heart of Minneapolis offers students access to a thriving arts and cultural scene, as well as a variety of recreational and outdoor activities.
 Overall, the University of Minnesota, Twin Cities Campus, provides students with a well-rounded education, combining academic rigor with a vibrant campus life and numerous opportunities for personal and professional growth.

-The freshmen application deadline for this school is January 1.
+For freshmen, the application deadline for this school is January 1.
 For transfer students, the application deadline is June 1.

 Quick Facts